mcglinnlab/website/content/people/caroline-oliver.md

 +++

-Juliane joined the lab in the fall of 2018.
-She is interested in fish biodiversity with an emphasis on management of the south eastern Atlantic coast.
+Caroline is a software developer in graduate school at the College of Charelston.
+She is helping to develop the R package mobr and the related shiny app.